 TAX RISK.
-Because the investment objective of the trust is to provide income which is generally exempt from regular federal and New York income tax, the attractiveness of investing in funds investing in municipal securities in relation to other investment alternatives may be affected by changes in federal and New York income tax laws and regulations.
+Because the investment objective of the New York Municipal Portfolio of Closed-End Funds Trust is to provide income which is generally exempt from regular federal and New York income tax, the attractiveness of investing in funds investing in municipal securities in relation to other investment alternatives may be affected by changes in federal and New York income tax laws and regulations.
 The provisions of the Internal Revenue Code may be changed at any time.
 Any proposed or actual changes in the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the funds' investments in municipal securities.
 This could in turn affect the value of units of the trust.
 There can be no assurance as to the portion of the trust's distributions that will be tax-exempt.
-Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
+Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax on individuals, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.